Danganronpa V3: Killing Harmony: Sales

 Within its first week on sale in Japan, the game sold a total of 116,172 copies with the Vita version being the second best-selling game of the week and the PS4 version being the third best-selling game of the week.
 This would be the highest debut for a Danganronpa game and by February 2017, the PlayStation Vita version had sold over 115,840 copies in Japan.
 The Steam release had an estimated total of 73,400 players by July 2018.
 As of December 2017, the game had sold a total of 194,300 copies in Japan.

 Accolades

-The game was nominated for "Best Visual Novel" in PC Gamers 2017 Game of the Year Awards; for "Best Portable Game" in Destructoids Game of the Year Awards 2017; and for "Best Adventure Game" and "Most Innovative" in IGN's Best of 2017 Awards.
+The game was nominated for "Best Visual Novel" in PC Gamers 2017 Game of the Year Awards; for "Best Portable Game" in Destructoids Game of the Year Awards 2017; and for "Best Adventure Game" and "Most Innovative" in IGNs Best of 2017 Awards.
 It won the award for "Best Plot Twist" in Game Informers 2017 Adventure Game of the Year Awards.
 In addition, the game was nominated for "Game, Franchise Adventure" at the 17th Annual National Academy of Video Game Trade Reviewers Awards, and won the Excellence Prize at the Famitsu Awards.